-"The fact is that the redevelopment of the Pennsylvania Station into a \$90 million building complex will transform the area from a static uneconomic burden on the railroad into a viable commercial and recreational center of benefit to the entire West Thirty-fourth Street neighborhood and the public at large." - Allen J. Greenough, Pennsylvania Railroad President.
+"The fact is that the redevelopment of the Pennsylvania Station into a \$90 million building complex will transform the area from a static uneconomic burden on the railroad into a viable commercial and recreational center of benefit to the entire West Thirty-fourth Street neighborhood and the public at large." - Allen J. Greenough, Pennsylvania Railroad President.6

 Architects have long positioned the demolition of monumental old Penn Station as a key moment in the discourse on historical preservation.
 This was, to quote leading New York City historian Kenneth Jackson, the moment when: "Human beings, myself included, have an unfortunate tendency to appreciate people and things only after they are gone.
 Pennsylvania Station is the catalyst for the historic preservation movement."
-The public realized that even a monument as expensive and permanent as Penn Station could vanish with no mechanism for the public to object.
-Activists pressured the city government to pass New York's first ever landmarks preservation law in 1965.
+With the dawning public awareness that a monument so seemingly expensive and permanent in Neoclassical appearance as Penn Station could one day vanish with no mechanism for the public to object, activists pressured the city government to pass New York's first ever landmarks preservation law in 1965.
 Some historians, like Anthony Wood, have posited that the movement toward landmarks preservation began years before Penn Station's demolition, and that this demolition was not critical in motivating landmarks preservation.
-Nonetheless, in the
+Nonetheless, in the following decades, the city protected over 120,000 buildings (comprising about 14% of New York City's built environment).